UPDATED to reflect 2018 election results.

 The ESA is separate from homeschooling, which is another legally defined education option in our state.
 Since ESA students taught at home have a very similar day-to-day experience as homeschooled students, there is often confusion about the distinction between the two student classifications.

 Arizona law [ARS §15-2402 (B)(5)] articulates that ESA students taught at home do not file an Affidavit of Intent to Homeschool; instead, they enter into a contract with the state on a yearly basis, which requires quarterly reports of eligible expenditures.
 In addition, ESA contract students do not fall under the protection of the homeschool statute or meet the legal definition of a homeschooled student.

 Unique Protections for Homeschoolers

-Homeschoolers in Arizona enjoy some unique protections and privileges including the opportunity to try out for interscholastic activities (e.g. sports) at the local public school, exemption from standardized testing, no reporting requirements, and limited exposure to data collection/information gathering by the school district, County, or State.
+Homeschoolers in Arizona enjoy some unique protections and privileges including the opportunity to try out for interscholastic activities (e.g. sports) at the local public school, statutory exemption from state-mandated standardized testing, no reporting requirements, and limited exposure to data collection/information gathering by the school district, County, or State.
 In addition, there is no approval or certification required of homeschooling parents, unlike tutors and services providers who are paid using ESA funds.

 As a taxpayer-funded option, the ESA has a greater level of oversight including accountability for how ESA funds are spent and restrictions surrounding what they can be used for.
 It is worth noting that there are annual calls for more stringent regulation and testing requirements.

 Homeschooling is parent-led and privately funded.
 It is a student classification defined in state statute as “nonpublic instruction provided primarily by the parent or guardian or nonpublic instruction provided in the child’s home.”
 When a family elects to homeschool, they are taking full responsibility for their child’s education including the financial obligation.